HIP AND GROIN

 The following is a list of the predisposing factors:

-Due to unique anatomical shape of the hip joint and its proximity to other joints of the lumbopelvic region, hip joints movement dysfunction is initially well compensated by the structures located above and below the ailing area.
-This compensatory freedom of movement in the state of the hip joints dysfunction is notable however by the excessive movement (hypermobility).
-The hip joint might stay unaffected for a long time under these conditions until stresses created by inefficient repetitive hypermobility build up, eventually compromising the stability of the entire lumbopelvic region.
+Due to unique anatomical shape of the hip joint and its proximity to other joints of the lumbopelvic region, its movement dysfunction is initially well compensated by the structures located above and below the ailing area.
+This compensatory freedom of movement in the state of the dysfunction is notable however by the excessive movement (hypermobility).
+The joint might stay unaffected for a long time under these conditions until stresses created by inefficient repetitive hypermobility build up, eventually compromising the stability of the entire lumbopelvic region.

 Another reason for the hip joint pain syndrome symptomatology delay is because stiffness of the dysfunctional hip joint elements and tissues is greater than the stiffness of the knee and the lumbopelvic joints.
 In the compensatory effort, the main burden of the hip movement is transferred to the less-affected articular structures of the region.
 This brings loading and shearing forces exerted by powerful contractions of long levered muscles of the upper leg to the knee and lumbo-pelvic joints.

-This is exactly why so many hip joint problems are discovered only when pain appears.
-Unfortunately, when that is the case, radiological images of the hip joint already show some degree of degeneration (hip arthrosis), which usually means eventual hip replacement.
+This is exactly why so many problems are discovered only when pain appears.
+Unfortunately, when that is the case, radiological images of the joint already show some degree of degeneration (hip arthrosis), which usually means eventual hip replacement.

-With advancements in radiological, arthroscopic and functional clinical examination methodology of the hip, a new model of the hip joint disease has been established.
+With advancements in radiological, arthroscopic and functional clinical examination methodology of the hip, a new model of the joint disease has been established.
 This model enables doctors and practitioners to diagnose hip joint pain and dysfunction at a very early stage.
 The early diagnosis allows commencing the treatment at the stage when hip joint degeneration has not yet set in and is therefore reversible.
-For those patients who already have developed some early signs of hip degeneration, further progression can be arrested or significantly slowed down.
+For those patients who already have developed some early signs of degeneration, further progression can be arrested or significantly slowed down.
 Unfortunately, this recent scientific development, has not reached the majority of clinicians or therapists yet.
-WHAT ARE THE EARLY SIGNS OF HIP JOINT DISEASE?

 True hip joint pain and pain in the groin area: